 The first was built in the 2nd century by Emperor Hadrian.
 It was so grand that in his final years he decided to make it his official residence; and it was so large that it was more like a village proper.
 Now a UNESCO World Heritage Site, despite the passing of time it is in incredible conditions and inside you’ll find the remains of temples, palaces, libraries and barracks.
 You’ll also be able to enjoy the gorgeous park around it.

 Villa d’Este, where the son of Lucrezia Borgia used to live, is a 16th century villa with beautiful gardens complete with some of the prettiest fountains and waterfalls in the area of Rome.
-With such a beautiful park, this is one of the best places to visit on day trips from Rome, and in fact it is quite a popular destination in the good season.

 Another place you may want to check out in Tivoli is the Villa Gregoriana, a beautiful park at the foot of the acropolis that was commissioned by Pope Gregory XVI around 1834.